January 12th, 2023 | Sterling

 Ben concluded our compliance discussion with this observation: “Of course, we’re not advising employers on hiring decisions and we’re not using online and social media data to make assumptions: we’re simply giving them the data that reveals candidates in their own words and actions.”

 As our hosts revealed, the many misconceptions surrounding pre-employment online screening have contributed to considerable confusion among employers seeking to design a compliant online screening and workplace misconduct prevention and reporting program.
 There’s a lot of personal data out there online, not all of which is relevant to your hiring policy — or legally useable.
 While online screening helps companies prevent misconduct at work while also promoting trust and safety in the workplace, it’s also very nuanced, time-consuming, and potentially risky to conduct on one’s own.
 Engaging the support of a trusted background and online screening partner is the key to identifying and, when necessary, acting on the critical information found online in order to help build and protect a strong company culture.
-To learn more, visit our social media screening service page.
+To learn more, visit our social media background check service page.

 Sterling is not a law firm.
 This publication is for informational purposes only and nothing contained in it should be construed as legal advice.
 We expressly disclaim any warranty or responsibility for damages arising out this information.
 We encourage you to consult with legal counsel regarding your specific needs.
 We do not undertake any duty to update previously posted materials.